chickenbellyfin/ScanGAN/README.md

 ```

 ## Settings
-You may construct the model with some custom hyperparameters by passing in a *settinng* object at construction.
+You may construct the model with some custom hyperparameters by passing in a *settings* object at construction.

 ```python
 from keras.optimizers import Adagrad